A Little Harmless Taboo

 Book 14 in the Harmless Series

-Julienne Wulf has always played the good girl.
+I’ve always been the good girl.

 Warning: This story includes a good woman with naughty thoughts, a hero who wants to help her live out those fantasies, a meddling family–on both sides, and a trip back to the islands.
 This is another Harmless story, so you know the drill.
 Ice water is recommended and the author takes no responsibility for overheating readers.